Table of Contents

 Alletsee, M. (2015).
 Informationsverarbeitung in TV-Duellen: Ein mikrofundierter Mehrebenen-Ansatz zur Analyse der Echtzeit-Reaktionen auf Kandidatenaussagen.
 Politische Psychologie – Journal of Political Psychology, 4(2), 275-291.

-As a research assistant, I supported the scholars in the research group with data processing and analysis code/review for academic articles that were published in Political Psychology, Political Analysis and Electoral Studies.
+As a research assistant, I had a minor role in supporting the scholars within the research group with data processing and analysis code/review for academic articles that were published in Political Psychology, Political Analysis and Electoral Studies.

 During my university studies and in market research, I have i.a. worked with generalized linear models, factor analysis, cluster analysis, multilevel/hierarchical regression, fundamentals of Bayesian estimation, (mostly: supervised) machine learning methods and Conjoint analyses.

-Together with two friends, I participated 2015 in the very first Data Fest in Germany.
+Together with two friends, I participated 2015 in the very first Data Fest in Germany in 2015, a mix of hackathon and data analysis competition.